by Kara-Leah Grant, author of Forty Days of Yoga

 That can make it quite frightening – we look up to our doctors and believe they know so much more than we do.
 However, if you take some time to thoroughly research asana and herniated discs, you can become your own expert.

 Beside which “yoga” is a broad term and could mean anything.
 I would advise against any kind of general yoga class when you’re healing from a herniated disc – at least until you’ve established a regular home practice and know exactly how to modify your practice to accommodate your practice.

-In an ideal world, instead of general classes you would find an experienced yoga therapist who has worked with clients with herniated discs before.
+In an ideal world, instead of general classes you would find an experienced yoga therapist who has experience working with clients with herniated discs.
 That yoga therapist would devise a set sequence that you could then practice at home.